Rusa I: Background

 Before Rusa's reign had begun, his father, King Sarduri II, had already expanded the kingdom to southeastern Anatolia, and had managed to retake various Anatolian territories from Assyria during a brief period of weakness in the Assyrian Empire.

-The succession from Sarduri II is not entirely clear.
-There's also attested a king Sarduri III, so Rusa may have been his son.
+The succession of Sarduri II is not entirely clear.
+Another king named Sarduri III is also attested, who may have been Rusa's father instead of Sarduri II.

 When Rusa I inherited the throne, the Assyrians continued campaigns against him.
 The Assyrian king Tiglath-Pileser III (745–727 BC) was a formidable foe, and tried to expand his empire.
 The Assyrians repeatedly invaded Urartu, thus forcing Rusa I to spend the early years of his reign fighting the forces of Assyria.

 According to an Assyrian source, Rusa managed to inflict a heavy defeat on the Assyrians, in which the Assyrian army was totally annihilated.
 The date of this battle is not entirely clear, but it was probably between 734 and 727 B.C.E.

 The same source (SAA 19, 72), from a certain Aššūr-lē’i, also reports about Rusa's further military activities.
 There was a war between the Urartian king and the ruler of 'the land of Etini', in which the Urartians suffered some defeats.

 The Mount Etini is located in eastern Kurdistan, and "the land of Aruni and Etini" is mentioned on Black Obelisk of Shalmaneser III.

 These conflicts took a heavy toll on Urartu, particularly on its economy.
 After suffering reverses, Urartu lost the territory it had annexed under Sarduri II to Tiglath-Pileser III, and was forced to pay tribute to Assyria.